14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Ask the users if they want it new before doing it.
 Users are not that tolerant to changes.

-Meet users and have meaningful conversations with them.
+It’s important to meet users and have meaningful conversations with them.
 Make sure to get close to them and use it as an ongoing part of your process.
 Get feedback when they use your product and when they leave it.

-Be personal and try to connect with them in a more emotional level.
+Be personal and try to connect with your users in a more emotional level.

 ### Designing with Chrome DevTools
 **Paul Bakaus ([@pbakaus](http://twitter.com/))**